Getting the Most Neutrinos out of IsoDAR: Neutron Transport

 The main result of our paper is quite clear in every panel of Fig.~\ref{trasfig}.
-The metallic Li converter outside of a heavy water moderator, which has been chosen at many IsoDAR experiments \cite{daed12}, in fact has an appreciably lower neutron yield than the two other solid converters considered.
-This is true for every neutron energy, and so it will be true for every proton beam.
-The effect is quite large, it suggests that by mixing the moderator and the converter one may increase the $\overline{\nu}$ flux by as much as 50\%.
-This result has been anticipated in Ref.~\cite{russi90}, although quantitatively our simulation results are quite different from theirs~\cite{russi15}.
+The metallic Li converter outside of a heavy water moderator, which has been chosen at many IsoDAR experiments \cite{daed12}, in fact has an appreciably lower neutron yield than the two other solid converters considered when the Li mass is less than 1.5 tons.
+This is true for every neutron energy, and so it will be true for every proton beam. {{The effect is quite large and suggests that by mixing the moderator and the converter one may increase the $\overline{\nu}$ flux by as much as 50\%.
+This result has been anticipated in Ref.~\cite{russi90}, although quantitatively our simulation results are quite different~\cite{russi15}.}}